Communist Party of Canada: Great Depression (1929–1938)

 Although the party was banned, it organized large mass organizations such as the WUL and the Canadian Labour Defence League, which played an important role in historic strikes like that of miners in Estevan.
 From 1933 to 1936, the WUL led 90% of the strikes in Canada.
 Already, conditions had taught social democrats, reformists, and the communists important lessons of cooperation.
 In 1934, in accordance with the re-examined position of the Comintern, the CPC adopted a strategy and tactics based on a united front against fascism.

 In the prairies, communists organized the Farmers Unity League, which mobilized against farm evictions.
 They rallied hundreds or thousands of farmers into demonstration Hunger Marches that encountered police brutality.
 In 1936, James Litterick was elected as an MLA for Winnipeg, the first CPC member to be elected to Manitoba's legislature.
+In the legislature, Litterick advocated shifting the tax burden from working people to corporations, increasing unemployment relief, creating jobs through public works and infrastructure spending, and establishing public health insurance.

 Party members were also active in the Congress of Industrial Organizations' attempt to unionize the auto and other industrial sectors including Steelworkers, the Canadian Seamen's Union, the Mine, Mill and Smelter Workers Union, the International Woodworkers of America, and the United Electrical, Radio and Machine Workers of America.